HEALTHMATTERSBack to HealthMatters main

 Blood pressure: true or false?

-About 46 percent of American adults have high blood pressure—also known as hypertension.
+Nearly half of American adults have high blood pressure—also known as hypertension.
 But do you know what that really means for your health?
 Take this quiz to find out.

 True or false: High blood pressure often caused symptoms like sweating, nervousness, trouble sleeping and a flushed face.